jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.31 JensonSnapPourPoints

-Moves outlet points used to specify points of interest in a watershedding operation to the nearest stream cell..
+Moves outlet points used to specify points of interest in a watershedding operation to the nearest stream cell.

 *Parameters*: